sallar-ba/Neoxtract-Extension/PRIVACY.md

-# Privacy Policy - CyberExtractor
+# Privacy Policy - Neoxtract

 **Last updated: September 1, 2025**

 ## Data Collection
-CyberExtractor does **not** collect, store, or transmit any personal data.
+Neoxtract does **not** collect, store, or transmit any personal data.
 All link and email extraction happens locally in your browser.

 ## What We Don't Do
 - No analytics or tracking